 Daisey is enjoying her career in Pet Therapy and the R.E.A.D. program so she can give back to the community that helped to save her.
 Daisey has been providing pet therapy for seven years now and the current plan is that she will retire in December, 2018.
 Joining B.A.R.C.C. and training Daisey has led to many new friendships and a way to help citizens of all ages in our own small communities.

 Cathy and Alaska

-Alaska is a male English Crème Retriever, but technically, a Golden Retriever.
-Breeding of lighter Goldens over time developed this fairly new breed with an amazing temperament.
+Alaska is a male English Crème Golden Retriever with an amazing temperament.
 In 2014, he came to live with our family including 3 Goldens at 7 weeks old from a breeder in Kenosha, WI.

 Alaska thoroughly enjoyed his puppy classes especially preferring the smaller dogs.
 He would bow down, lay down, and let them jump all over him!
 Early on, he exhibited an ability to learn, and a gentle nature with both people and dogs.